evejcik/ENGS-107-Bayesian-Stats/PS-2.md

 In terms of uncertainty, the two main sources of uncertainty within my simulation are: the set seed and the number of steps taken.
-By measuring the range of values at the beginning of the simulation vs. the end of the simulation, we can have at least some idea of how uncertainty has been handled in the simulation.
+By measuring the range of values across different seeds at the beginning of the simulation vs. the end of the simulation, we can have at least some idea of how uncertainty has been handled in the simulation.
 I could have used alternate choices of metrics, such as the standard deviation, average, or variation between values at each seed but ultimately chose to use range as I believe it constituted the simplest approach.

-### Reproducibility

 We can see that as the step size increases, the range between values decreases - with more iterations, we can mollify our uncertainty.

 The range for the mean decreased by 98.0%.
 The range for the 95th percentile decreased by 96.4%.
 The range for $π$ decreased by 98.7%.

+### Reproducibility

 These analyses are reproducible.
 As I have provided the code and selected seed and do not rely on any other direct tools in order to